Water Butts and Irrigation

 Well realistically you want one which suits your home needs.
 So a decent size.
 We have a 250L Super Space Saver Water Butt.
 Be careful when choosing your water butt as the cheaper ones can be surprisingly small and do not come with all of the kits to connect it up.
 You may to buy a few extra accessories with this as well, but check what you need.

-If you have a tight spot or want to get a different look to your butt then check out water butts direct who have ones that look like Greek Urns and are planters as well!
-So you can keep the water butts scattered around the garden, outside of a summer house, but it can be discrete rather than utilitarian.
+You can keep the water butts scattered around the garden, outside of a summer house, but it can be discrete rather than utilitarian.
 Sometimes it does pay to go to a specialist!

 Fitting Your Water Butt

 So what you get with the one above is the down pipe interrupter – we had to saw our down pipe to the height and then lock it in place.
 Quite easy to do and only take a few minutes, just be careful if you are taking the down pipe from the wall that you don’t disturb the brackets that keep it to the wall.
 You can do it whilst it is still secure in place.

 Very much not suitable for lead down pipes I’m afraid!

 The tap needs to be fitted as it comes separately.
 So push it through and use your extra long arms (crawl inside) to tighten the plastic washer.
 Hand tight it good enough – make sure you do not cross thread it though as it is the devil to un-thread and get right again.

 Sometimes as right is tight, turn it a little left and it sits inline a lot better then spin it to the right.
 Make sure that the tap is square on the butt as that helps a lot too!

 Then position it on the stand, test with your watering can that it fits in underneath it nicely.

 Get it to the right orientation that the stand and butt can work well together with the down pipe flexi hose.
 You don’t want it to bend around tightly as that will get in the way of water flow.